akleroy/phangs_imaging_scripts/README.md

 3. **Post-Process (in CASA)** Process deconvolved data into science-ready data cubes.
 This stage includes merging with the total power and mosaicking.

-4. **Derive Produts (in python)** Convolution, noise estimation, masking, and calculation of science-ready data products.
+4. **Derive Products (in python)** Convolution, noise estimation, masking, and calculation of science-ready data products.

 The simplest way to run these is to write two small scripts and do the following: